hasanainaz/ReveWebClient.js/README.md

 ## Configuration Notes

-* Copy the files to the new server and check the files' permissions.
+* Copy the files to a host and check the files' permissions.
 * Modify the URLs in the index.html file to map to the new directories.
+* Edit the "./*" HTTP requests to point to a custom server or to the echo demo "https://app.recite.live/t1/*".
 * Also modify the "libflac.min.js.mem" URL in the  libflac.min.js file.

 ## Libraries & Acknowledgments